 This is because one area of your body will try and compensate for other areas of your body that may not be doing their job optimally and it is these areas of compensation which so often become painful as they are trying to perform functions that they are not designed to do.

-Then we get to be detective.
+Then we get to be a detective.
 What is it about these activities and the interactions of your body which is causing your pain?
-Are your calves so tight that they pull you backwards as you stand, causing you to bend slightly forwards to compensate and it is this constant slight bend forwards that then causes a disc bulge which leads to your lower back pain?
+Are your calves so tight that they pull you back as you stand, causing you to bend slightly forward to compensate and it is this constant slight bend forwards that then causes a disc bulge which leads to your lower back pain?

-Whats even more frustrating is that these faulty ways of being have become such ingrained habits that you may have no idea that they are doing you harm until its too late and you are injured and in pain.
+What’s even more frustrating is that these faulty ways of being have become such ingrained habits that you may have no idea what they are doing you harm until its too late and you are injured and in pain.